Why Offensive Lineman Wear Knee Braces & Elbow Sleeves

 The offensive lineman will wear elbow sleeves to protect their elbow from contact to protect the elbow better.

-Another reason offensive linemen will wear elbow sleeves is to stabilize their elbow on contact.
+Another reason offensive linemen will wear elbow sleeves is to stabilize their elbows on contact.
 Most of the contact made by an offensive lineman is through the elbow joints.

 Similar to the knee, the elbow joint locks out when making contact with a defender.
 To better stabilize the elbow, the sleeve provides support for the offensive lineman to strike efficiently.